ajohnson-uoregon/llvm-project/clang-tools-extra/clang-rewrite/paper.md

 `clang-tidy` can perform.
 The first replacement, where `a` is initialized to `0`, could be done with a text-based tool, like `sed`, although constructing a generic regular expression to match arbitrary types and variable names could be tricky.
-However, the other two replacements, in the assignment to `c` and the return statement, are difficult if not impossible to handle without semantic context.
-The physical distance between the type of the variable and the `0`-literal can cross file boundaries, and most languages allow for various other complexities, like shadowing declarations with different types.
-This semantic context is out of reach for purely text-based search-and-replace tools.
+However, the other two replacements are difficult if not impossible to handle without semantic context.
+The physical distance between the type of the variable and the `0`-literal can cross file boundaries, and most languages allow for various other complexities.
+This semantic context is out of reach for purely text-based tools.
 Being built on the Clang compiler, MARTINI has the context needed to emulate most of `clang-tidy`'s "modernize-use-nullptr" rule using just the three matcher-replacer pairs in
 \autoref{fig:martini_nullptr_example}.
 While `clang-tidy`'s rule is over 100
-lines of complex C++ and Clang AST matchers that requires extensive knowledge of Clang internals, MARTINI can be understood by the average programmer.
+lines of complex code that requires extensive knowledge of Clang internals, MARTINI can be understood by the average programmer.

 Most previous work in automatic code rewriting relies on compiler experts directly working with the code's abstract syntax tree (AST).
 ClangMR [@clangmr]